Daniel J. Frey

 The season of cruelty continues.

-Human families come to our nation's door seeking comfort are separated and abused.
+Human families come to our nation's door seeking comfort but are separated and abused.

 A natural disaster.